-In order to achieve the goal of pristine countertops set forth in Space Hacker: DIY Slide-Out Shelves, I needed to relocate most of the crap that had been inhabiting my lower cabinets.
+In order to achieve the goal of pristine countertops set forth in my DIY Slide-Out Shelves post, I needed to relocate most of the crap that had been inhabiting my lower cabinets.
 For much of the stuff, I followed by my preferred method of dealing with unused and unwanted crap:

 - Search for space, preferably out of the way and hidden (what was in that box, again?)

-But sometimes those cabinets held things that I needed, like food that Handan had grown and I had canned.
+But sometimes those cabinets held things that I needed, like food that we had grown and canned.
 I couldn’t just toss that sauce into the pit of forgotten gadgets (but you better believe the rest of that crap got The Box!).

 Just look at all that wasted real estate!
 Go on!
 Look!
 (Yikes, just don’t look too hard at all those stains on the red chest of drawers.)